silicon-heaven/shv-http-gateway/README.md

 - **Event Stream Data Format:**
   - **Notification Event:**
     ```
-    data: {"path": "path/of/the/notification", "signal": "signal_name", "param": "..."}
+    data: {"path": "path/of/the/notification", "signal": "signal_name", "param": {"data": 42}}
     ```
     - `path`: Path of the notification.
     - `signal`: Signal name associated with the notification.
-    - `param`: CPON string containing additional data for the notification.
+    - `param`: a JSON value containing additional data for the notification.

 - If an error frame is received, the server sends an error event in the stream:
   ```